 Enbridge conducted preliminary habitat assessments in 2019 and provided the report to the WDNR in January 2020; the report is included as Attachment O of the EIR.
-Enbridge completed surveys for state-listed species based on WDNR coordination. - Additional surveys will be completed in 2020, pending continued USFWS and WDNR coordination. - Enbridge submitted an Environmental Review Request to WDNR on January 15, 2020; and an updated draft endangered resources review was provided to the WDNR on August 3, 2020.
+Enbridge completed surveys for statelisted species based on WDNR coordination.
+Enbridge submitted an Environmental Review Request to WDNR on January 15, 2020; and an updated draft endangered resources review was provided to the WDNR on August 3, 2020.
 The review will require WDNR Endangered Species Review Program approval.
-A draft of the updated ERR is provided in Attachment I of the EIR. - The Environmental Review Request and WDNR's response are included as Attachment I.
+A draft of the updated ERR is provided in Attachment I of the EIR.